flatiron/blacksmith/README.md

   }
 ```

-The keys should specified in the `remove` at the fully qualified path into an Object.
 In the corresponding HTML file for the partial any elements with "class=if-[keyname]" will be removed if the is no value for `keyname`.
 In the above example using the following template:

 **/partials/partial-name.html**